 If your skin type is dry or sensitive, non-foaming cleansers will be better suited for your needs.
 This type comes in gel or lotion form.
 Its main purpose is to be gentle.
 These cleansers, however, won’t be able to help much when it comes to removing makeup or sunscreen – so you’ll need to use a different type.

 Do you wear a lot of stage makeup?
-Well, there’s probably nothing better for you than balm, which is usually in the form of saturated tissues.
-Most of those tissues are damped into an oil-based formula, so you can expect some leftover oil on your skin.
-This can be great if your skin-type is dry.
+Well, there’s probably nothing better for you than a balm, which is usually in the form of saturated tissues.
+Most of those tissues are dumped into an oil-based formula, so you can expect some leftover oil on your skin.
+This can be great if your skin type is dry.
 If not, you should have an additional cleanser so that it can be completely removed.
 Additionally, balms also work pretty well when it comes to removing sunscreen and makeup.

 ● Medication Treatment

 If you have serious problems with acne, bacteria or clogged pores, medicated cleansers should definitely be your choice.
 Usage of medicated cleansers should be controlled by a professional because they are usually quite harsh, so you’ll definitely want to learn how to apply them properly.